ganyuancao/Crypto-Notions/README.md

 # Crypto-Notions
-A summary talking about notions in provable security.
-Most parts of the note are taken from slides for Applied Cryptography at ETHZ by Prof.Kenny Paterson.
+This is a summary talking about commonly used notions in provable security.

 **Disclamier:**
-This note has not been peer reviewed and may contain errors.
-Any correction is welcomed.
+This summary has NOT been finished.
+Correction will be made and the part of public-key crypto will be added later.